cdaringe/slow-postgraphql-one-million-sort/readme.md

 }
 ```

-nice and quick! let's run a more interesting query:
+nice and quick! let's run a more interesting query, albeit still pretty boring:

 ```graphql
 {